TanStack/router/docs/framework/react/decisions-on-dx.md

 })
 ```

 At first glance, this seems like a good idea.
 It's easy to visualize the entire route hierarchy in one go.
-But this approach has a couple big downsides that make it not ideal for large applications:
+But this approach has a couple of big downsides that make it not ideal for large applications:

 - **It's not very scalable**: As your application grows, the tree will grow and become harder to manage.
-And since its all defined in one file, it can become very hard to maintain.
+And since it's all defined in one file, it can become very hard to maintain.
 - **It's not great for code-splitting**: You'd have to manually code-split each component and then pass it into the `component` property of the route, further complicating the route configuration with an ever-growing route configuration file.

-This only get worse as your begin to use more features of the router, such as nested context, loaders, search param validation, etc.
+This only gets worse as you begin to use more features of the router, such as nested context, loaders, search param validation, etc.

 > So, what's the best way to define my routes?